Septic System Replacement & Upgrade

 Why Choose Our Septic System Replacement & Upgrade

 Septic system replacement and upgrade work is a major investment in your property.
 Action Septic Service brings decades of hands on experience to every job.
-We’re a trusted, top rated septic contractor with the equipment, licensing, and field knowledge to replace failing systems and upgrade outdated ones.
+We’re a trusted, top rated, licensed and certified septic contractor with the equipment, licensing, and field knowledge to replace failing systems and upgrade outdated ones.
+Our company will help you find the most cost-effective solution tailored to your needs.

 Our crews operate backhoes, excavators, and trenchers daily.
 We don’t subcontract the digging or the plumbing.
 One team handles the full scope, from pulling the old tank to connecting the new inlet pipe and outlet pipe, grading the soil, and compacting the backfill.
-That single point of accountability means fewer delays and cleaner results.
+That single point of accountability means fewer delays, reduced stress, and cleaner results every time.

-We evaluate your current system before recommending anything.
+We assess and evaluate your current system before making any recommendations.
 A qualified technician inspects the scum layer, sludge layer, effluent filter, baffles, and lateral lines.
 We run soil tests and perc tests on the reserve area.
-If your tank is undersized, your drain field is saturated, or your system is non compliant, we’ll tell you exactly what needs to happen and what it costs.
+If your tank is undersized, your drain field is saturated, or your system is non compliant, we’ll explain exactly what needs to happen and provide a detailed quote so you understand the price involved.

 Action Septic Service stands behind every septic system replacement and upgrade with a written workmanship guarantee.
 We use commercial grade materials from the best manufacturers in the industry.
 Our pricing is straightforward.
 No hidden fees, no surprise change orders.
-You get a detailed proposal before we break ground.
+You get a free estimate and detailed proposal before we break ground.
+Call us to schedule a visit and request a review of your system condition.

 Signs You Need Septic System Replacement & Upgrade

-Septic system replacement and upgrade becomes necessary when your existing system can no longer treat and disperse wastewater safely.
-Here are five warning signs that indicate your system is failing.
+Septic system replacement and upgrade becomes essential when your existing system can no longer treat and disperse wastewater safely.
+Here are five warning signs that indicate your system is failing and additional repairs may be needed to avoid property damage.

 Persistent Sewage Backup in the Home: Blackwater backing up into floor drains, toilets, and showers signals a serious problem.
 If pumping the tank doesn’t resolve the backup, the issue likely sits in a collapsed sewer line, a deteriorated baffle, or a tank that has lost structural integrity.
 A corroded concrete tank can crack and allow groundwater infiltration, which creates hydraulic overload and pushes effluent back toward the house.

 Standing Water Over the Drain Field: Saturated soil and pooling effluent above your leach field mean the absorption trenches or infiltrator chambers have failed.
-Biomat buildup, root intrusion, and compacted aggregate all reduce the soil’s ability to percolate and absorb treated wastewater.
-Once a drain field reaches this stage, replacement with new drainfield media is the only lasting fix.
+Biomat buildup, roots and tree root intrusion, and compacted aggregate all reduce the soil’s ability to percolate and absorb treated wastewater.
+Once a drain field reaches this stage, line replacement with new drainfield media is the only lasting fix to make the system function again.

 Strong Odor Near the Tank or Field: Septic odor at the surface points to a failing effluent filter, a missing or broken access lid, or an overloaded system that can no longer decompose solids anaerobically.
-These odors carry contaminated gases and indicate the system isn’t treating waste properly.
+These odors carry contaminated gases and indicate the system isn’t processing waste properly.
+Contact our friendly team to locate the original source of the problem and start the cleaning and repair process.

 Our Septic System Replacement & Upgrade Process

-Septic system replacement and upgrade follows a structured sequence that protects your property and satisfies local building code.
+Septic system replacement and upgrade follows a structured sequence of steps that protects your property and satisfies local building code.
+Here is how we manage the planning and complete every project.

-Step 3 — Excavation and Removal Our crew uses excavators and backhoes to unearth the old tank, pump chamber, and lateral lines.
+Step 3 — Excavation and Removal Our crew uses excavators and backhoes to dig and unearth the old tank, pump chamber, and lateral lines.
 We pump and desludge the existing tank, then decommission it according to local regulations.
 Deteriorated components get hauled off site.
+We take care to protect your drive, yard, and any existing conduit installation or water line near the work area.

 Brands We Use